codio/site/source/docs/back-end/do-server.html.markdown

 full_width: true
 ---

+There is a [video of this tutorial](//player.vimeo.com/video/79023130?autoplay=1&hd=1) if you prefer watching to reading.
+It is also a very good showcase for working with Codio and back-end development in general.

 To develop in back end languages like PHP, Node, Ruby or Python 100% in the cloud, all you need is a cloud based server.

 One of the best available is DigitalOcean, who offer excellent servers for development purposes starting at just $5 a month.